OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

  -Covered by the technology used (e.g. framework/library providing for example input validation) -Needs system-generic or story-specific instruction and verification, using instruction X and tests A, B, C (e.g. automated static scan, automated dynamic test, manual test, code review, or a combination).
 For story-specific requirements, the situation needs to be described when it is applicable - the so-called trigger.

 Valuable sprint time can be saved by selecting and preparing from the list of all known requirements before development starts.
-This preparation can be done per team, but it can also be based on an organisation-wide repository of requirements plus instructions and tests.
+This preparation can be done per team, but it can also be based on an organization-wide repository of requirements plus instructions and tests.
 The process can be revisited when necessary (e.g. testing has been extended, new framework choices).

 After selecting and preparing requirements, system-generic requirements become part of the Definition of Done, whereas story-specific requirements need to made available, linked to an overview of triggers, that allow selection of the right requirements depending on the type of work being done in a story.
 When applicable, the requirements become part of the story Acceptance criteria.